 There will be no social problems with the suspension of the plant.
 This is a rather strategic problem for Primorye and the entire Far East.
 Since the population is small, and there is China nearby, which pursues its wise, cunning, but profitable industrial policy only for them, it turns out that there are very few opportunities for investment in processing.

-We see that recently in the Far East there is no such improvement in the situation in food production (except for fish), as in the European part.
-The progress in agricultural development in the European part is very serious, we get yields of 2,5 tons and above, as well as very high quality protein.
-In Primorye, unfortunately, this does not work, due to the fact that, on the whole, the infrastructure of agriculture is very poorly developed.
-If in the European part we were able to deoxidize almost all of the soil, then in the Far East there is a problem with ameliorant, with spacing and application, and normalization of the soil.
+We see that recently in the Far East there has been no such improvement in the situation in food production (except for fish) as in the European part.
+The progress in the development of agriculture in the European part is very serious, we get a yield of 2,5 tons and more, as well as a very high quality of protein.
+Unfortunately, this does not work in Primorye, due to the fact that, in general, the agricultural infrastructure is very poorly developed.
+If in the European part we have already been able to deacidify almost all the soil, then in the Far East there is a problem with ameliorant, with spreading and applying, and normalizing the soil.

 - Please explain what it means to deoxidize the soil?

 - In order to have a good yield and achieve the target fertility, we need to have normal soil.
 Due to the fact that fertilizers are often applied for other other reasons, the soil becomes acidic and does not give such a good return.
 It is necessary to deoxidize them.
 This means that it is necessary to introduce special ameliorants into the soil.
 In Central Russia, the average cycle lasted from seven to nine years.
 There we deoxidized all the land, so there are good results.

 In Primorye, the lands are very acidic.
 It takes time and seeds that are bred specifically for this region.